 Controlled Substances Act in Louisiana

 Louisiana’s Controlled Substance Act (CS Act) is a state law that regulates the use and distribution of controlled substances.
 The law establishes a system for classifying drugs into five schedules based on their potential for abuse and medicinal value.
 It also regulates the production, possession, and sale of a controlled substance.

 Schedule I drugs have the highest potential for abuse and no accepted medical use.
-Schedule V drugs have the lowest potential for abuse and may be prescribed with restrictions.
+Schedule V drugs have the lowest potential for abuse.

 The Louisiana State Legislature first enacted the CS Act in 1970.
 It was then amended and reenacted in 1979 and again in 1981, as more information emerged about specific drugs.

-The CS Act in Louisiana is designed to protect the public by regulating certain drugs’ manufacture, distribution, and use.
+The CS Act in Louisiana protects the public by regulating certain drugs’ manufacture, distribution, and use.
 The Act also aims to reduce the spread and use of illegal drugs.